Rugby league in France: Post-war to the present

 The original proposal for the Super League in 1995 was for two French clubs, with both Paris and Toulouse being proposed.
 This was subsequently reduced to one, after much discussion among clubs.
 In February 1996, a French team, Paris Saint-Germain was formed to take part in the otherwise English Super League.
 The players being drawn from the French league.
 It was abandoned in October 1997, partly because Paris was not in the southern heartland of French rugby league and partly because the players had the double burden of playing for both Paris and their original club.

 In 1998, XIII Actif were formed under the Chairmanship of French rugby league historian Robert Fassolette, to put pressure on the French government over the Vichy banning of the sport and the return of stolen assets.
-The French Minister of Sport commissioned an enquiry, which found in favour of XIII Actif but nothing concrete.
+The French Minister of Sport commissioned an enquiry, which found in favour of XIII Actif but nothing was done to ameliorate the damage done to rugby league.

 The Court then ruled that only the French rugby league federation could take action under its former name - a name it had been forced to change.

 Professional rugby league returned to France in February 2006 when Perpignan-based club Catalans Dragons joined Super League.
 They provided French rugby league with a major boost by demonstrating their prowess before nearly 85,000 people at Wembley in the Final of the 2007 Rugby League Challenge Cup.
 In 2018 they won the RL Challenge Cup, beating Warrington Wolves 20 - 14 before a 50,672 crowd at Wembley.

 In 2022, France were awarded hosting duties for the 2025 Rugby League World Cup.
+However, in 2023, they withdrew as hosts.